aquasecurity/aws-marketplace-eks-byol/README-scenarios.md

 # Aqua Container Security Platform (CSP) for Amazon EKS
 This document is for Aqua CSP version 4.6.20099.
+Before you begin, make sure you have a AWS Marketplace Subscription to the [Aqua CSP EKS offer.](https://aws.amazon.com/marketplace/pp/B07KCNBW7B)

 Aqua EKS BYOL listing enables you to add security capabilities to your existing cloud-native workloads on EKS cluster environment.
 Aqua replaces outdated signature-based approaches with modern controls that leverage the cloud-native principles of immutability, microservices and portability.